DIRECTDataset/DIRECTFeedback/README.md

 #### Compliance with RACE Terms
 Elements derived from the RACE dataset are subject to the terms outlined by [RACE](https://www.cs.cmu.edu/~glai1/data/race/#:~:text=notes).
 Users must ensure compliance with those terms.
+The elements derived from the RACE dataset including:
+- "file_id": Match the original "file_id" in RACE.
+- "key_sentences": Annotated or extracted from the RACE "article."
+- "question": Adapted to dialogue format based on the RACE "question."
+- "correct_answer": Reformatted to dialogue format from the RACE "answer."
+- "wrong_answer": Converted to dialogue format from the RACE "options", or newly constructed based on the "article" to simulate natural mistakes students might make without "options."

 #### Reference
-Huang et al., 2022: Jin-Xia Huang, Yohan Lee, Oh-Woog Kwon.
+[Jin-Xia Huang, Yohan Lee, Oh-Woog Kwon.
 2022.
-DIRECT: Toward Dialogue-Based Reading Comprehension Tutoring. in IEEE Access, vol. 11, pp. 8978-8987, 2023, doi: 10.1109/ACCESS.2022.3233224.
+DIRECT: Toward Dialogue-Based Reading Comprehension Tutoring](https://ieeexplore.ieee.org/document/10003215). in IEEE Access, vol. 11, pp. 8978-8987, 2023, doi: 10.1109/ACCESS.2022.3233224.
-Lai et al., 2017: Guokun Lai, Qizhe Xie, Hanxiao Liu, Yiming Yang, and Eduard Hovy.
+[Guokun Lai, Qizhe Xie, Hanxiao Liu, Yiming Yang, and Eduard Hovy.
 2017.
-RACE: Large-scale ReAding Comprehension Dataset From Examinations.
+RACE: Large-scale ReAding Comprehension Dataset From Examinations](https://aclanthology.org/D17-1082/).
 In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing, pages 785?794, Copenhagen, Denmark.
 Association for Computational Linguistics.